electron/governance/policy/slack.md

+---
+title: Slack Etiquette
+description: Guidelines for how to use the ElectronHQ Maintainer Slack
+hide_title: false
+---

 # ElectronHQ Slack Workspace

 The people working on Electron organize their work using Slack, a "hub for teamwork".
 Even if you've worked with Slack before, it might be a good idea to review some of the guidelines about what's considered good etiquette in our workspace.